Shayna Baszler

 Shayna Andrea Baszler (/ˈbeɪzlər/ BAYZ-ler; born August 8, 1980) is an American professional wrestler and a former kickboxer and mixed martial artist.
-She is performing on the independent circuit.
+She performs on the independent circuit.
 She is best known for her tenure in WWE, where she became a two-time and longest combined-reigning NXT Women's Champion and a three-time WWE Women's Tag Team Champion.

 Baszler was trained in mixed martial arts (MMA) by former UFC fighter Josh Barnett and in catch wrestling by Billy Robinson.
 She had her first professional MMA fight in 2006 and later gained recognition for her skills as a submission grappler.
 Baszler was signed by the UFC in 2013 for the reality television series The Ultimate Fighter – she would go on to have two professional bouts (0–2) in the company.
 In 2015, she was cut from the UFC and started her professional wrestling career that same year, being trained by Barnett again.
 After spending some time on the independent circuit and World Wonder Ring Stardom, Baszler signed with WWE in 2017.
 She would go on to become a two-time NXT Women's Champion and a three-time WWE Women's Tag Team Champion.
 In 2025, she was released from WWE.